 There are many planners out there that will tell you never to finance a car for more than three years and never to lease a car.
 They will also tell you to keep a car for 10 to 15 years to get the full benefit of owning the car.
 The only catch is that’s not practical for everyone.
 For some people cars are more than just a financial decision.

-The bottom line is – it’s personal.
+The bottom line of leasing vs. buying a car is – it’s personal.
 All of us have different personal styles, objectives and priorities – in cars, life and finances.
 Know your objectives and priorities, and the financial decision can match the emotional one.